Contents

-It may feel like you are just getting by, but you can use three personal finance strategies to make paying your bills easier—and even grow your savings, despite the high inflation.
+It may feel like you are just getting by, but you can use three personal finance strategies to make paying your bills easier—and even grow savings during inflation.

 Even if you can save a small amount each month, it can grow thanks to compound interest exponentially.
 Saving an extra $50 a month (assuming your money grows at the long-term S&P 500 growth rate of %) means you can save an extra $X in 10 years.
 Finding opportunities to drop some change in your account may be easier than you think.
 First, let's discuss inflation and how high it might go.